 NOTICE TO COUNTY OF KAUA’I REAL PROPERTY OWNERS

-A notice of property assessment showing the general land classification of the property, the total assessed value of the land and buildings, if any, and the amount of the exemptions allowed on the property, if any, will be mailed by December 1, 2018, to real property owners.
-Phone the assessment division at (808) 241-4224 or write to 4444 Rice Street, Suite A-454, Lihu’e, HI 96766, if you do not receive a notice by December 15, 2018.
+A notice of property assessment showing the tax classification of the property, the market and assessed value of the property, the total exemptions applied to the property, if any, the net taxable value, and the property status (improved, partially complete, or vacant) will be mailed to real property owners by December 1, 2019.
+For properties that were classified as either Homestead or Commercialized Home Use in consecutive years, the assessed value change is limited to increases (or decreased) of not more than three percent (3%) per year, barring any property characteristic changes.
+Please contact the assessment division at (808) 241-4224 or write to 4444 Rice Street, Suite A-454, Lihu’e, HI 96766, if you do not receive a notice by December 14, 2019.

-Owners are encouraged to read both sides of the notice and review the tax classification, assessed valuation of the property and the amount of the exemption if any.
-If you are aggrieved by any or all of the grounds for appeal listed below you may file an appeal by December 31, 2018, with the COUNTY OF KAUA’I, BOARD OF REVIEW at 4444 Rice Street, Suite A-454, Lihu’e , HI 96766 or TAX APPEAL COURT at 777 Punchbowl, Honolulu, HI 96813.
-Prior to filing you are encouraged to discuss the matter with the appraisers.
+Owners are strongly encouraged to read both sides of the notice and review the assessed valuation, tax classification, property status, and the amount of the exemption, if any, for their respective properties.
+If a property owner is aggrieved by any or all of the grounds for appeal listed below, they may file an appeal by December 31, 2019, with the COUNTY OF KAUA’I, BOARD OF REVIEW at 4444 Rice Street, Suite A-454, Lihu’e , HI 96766 or TAX APPEAL COURT at 777 Punchbowl, Honolulu, HI 96813.
+Prior to filing owners are encouraged to discuss any differences they may have with the appraisers.

 Contact the assessment division or visit our website at “www.kauaipropertytax.com” for BOARD OF REVIEW appeal forms and filing information.
 Contact the TAX APPEAL COURT for tax appeal court filing information and forms.

-If you file an appeal with the TAX APPEAL COURT, you shall serve a copy of the appeal to the assessment division at the time of the TAX APPEAL COURT filing.
+If filing an appeal with the TAX APPEAL COURT, the property owner must provide a copy of the appeal to the assessment division at time of the TAX APPEAL COURT filing.